Back to blog

 If your work requires you to draft a lot of invoices, then it is time to try an invoice-generating tool.
 HelloBonsai’s invoicing tool can help you create well-formatted invoices within seconds.

-It can help you sign retainers & send them invoices automatically + enable automated tax tracking, which most freelancers struggle with.
+The tool helps you sign retainers, send invoices automatically, and enable automated tax tracking—features that most freelancers struggle with.

 What's more, HelloBonsai can also help generate proposals and contracts and track and manage time, projects, expenses, and more.